 The cancellation process is the same as the deletion process, but there is a different button for this action.
 The Cancel button will appear when you click on the gear icon.

-Depending on your Translation pickup mode configuration, the status will be synchronized either automatically or manually after you have checked for completed translations using the Get completed translations button from the Translation Dashboard tab.
+Depending on your Translation pickup mode configuration, the status will be synchronized either automatically or manually after you have checked for completed translations using the Check status and get translations button from the Translation Dashboard tab.

 Therefore, if you have the “Translation Service will deliver translations automatically using XML-RPC” option selected, there is no need for you to do anything more at this point except wait for delivery.

-If you have “The site will fetch translations manually” selected, then you will need to click on the Get completed translations button.
+If you have “The site will fetch translations manually” selected, then you will need to click on the Check status and get translations button.

 As a result, WPML should remove all jobs belonging to canceled or deleted batches from the Translation Jobs tab.